 Most organizations have a calling card-a way to recognize who the members are and what they do.
-In Southern Baptist life, and particularly in places reeling from natural disasters, the color yellow is a symbol of help, hope and relief.
+In Southern Baptist life, and particularly in places reeling from natural disasters, the color yellow is a symbol of yellow is a symbol of help, hope and relief.
 Disaster Relief, to be precise.

-Known as "yellow hats" or "yellow shirts" by some, volunteers often drop their everyday responsibilities to travel wherever they're needed: to Pilger, Nebraska, where twin tornadoes wreaked havoc in June 2014.
+Known as "yellow hats" or "yellow shirts" by some, DR volunteers often drop their everyday responsibilities to travel wherever they're needed: to Pilger, Nebraska, where twin tornadoes wreaked havoc in June 2014.
 Or New York and New Jersey, where a long-term relief effort is still ongoing following 2013's Hurricane Sandy.
 Volunteers even went all the way to the Philippines in the aftermath of Typhoon Haiyan.